MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/ad-group.md

 **Add:** Optional.
 If the criterion type group name is excluded from this field, then the default setting is effectively "bid only".
 **Update:** Optional.
 If no value is specified on update, this Bing Ads setting is not changed.
 To remove all criterion type group names, set this field to *delete_value*.
 The *delete_value* keyword removes the previous setting.
 To remove a subset of criterion type group names, specify the criterion type group names that you want to keep and omit any that you do not want to keep.
 The new set of criterion type group names will replace any previous criterion groups that were set for the ad group.
 **Delete:** Read-only

-## <a name="startdate"></a>Start Date
-The date that the ads in the ad group can begin serving; otherwise, the service can begin serving the ads in the ad group the day that the ad group becomes active.

-The start date cannot be updated after the ad group is submitted.

-The start date is inclusive.
-For example, if you set *Start Date* to 11/5/2017, the ads in the ad group will start at 12:00 AM on 11/5/2017.
-The time is based on the time zone that you specify at the campaign level.

-**Add:** Optional.
-If you do not set the start date, then it will default to today's date and the service can begin serving the ads in the ad group as soon as the ad group status is active.
-**Update:** Optional.
-If no value is specified on update, this Bing Ads setting is not changed.
-**Delete:** Read-only

-## <a name="status"></a>Status
-The status of the ad group.

-Possible values are *Active*, *Deleted*, *Expired*, and *Paused*.
-The *Expired* status is read-only.

-**Add:** Optional.
-The default value is *Paused*.
-**Update:** Optional.
-If no value is specified on update, this Bing Ads setting is not changed.
-**Delete:** Required.
-The Status must be set to Deleted.

 ## <a name="trackingtemplate"></a>Tracking Template
 The tracking template to use as a default for all URLs in your ad group.